djihbril/dme-workflow-parser/README.md

 ## How To Run The Project

-> No special instructions need. clone and open up the project in `VS code` as normal.
-Test can be run via the IDE's test tab or navigating to `Tests` in the terminal and running `dotnet test`.
+> Clone and open up the project in `VS code` as normal.
+Tests can be run via the IDE's test tab or navigating to the `Tests` folder in the terminal and running `dotnet test`.
 For debugging, press F5 then follow prompts to to setup the debugger for a `C#` project and the `App` startup project.
+>
+> ** Important note: make sure to modify the paths in `appsettings.json` to match you desired folder structure. **